csuoc/new_company_geospatial_data/README.md

 ## 7. Data visualization & conclusion

-The LIGHT BLUE icons represent both Serious Business and Exent.
+The LIGHT BLUE icons represent both Serious Business and Exent in San Francisco.
 Look how close they are!
 This is the explanation why the final scores are very similar.

 Note: the interactive map can be seen in Data_visualization.ipynb file